Top 10 Tattoo-Friendly Onsen In Japan 2026

 Admission: 300 JPY includes access to the sauna, indoor and outdoor baths.

-9. Saki no Yu Onsen, Wakayama
+9. Saki no Yu Onsen (Wakayama)

 A natural hot spring with clear turquoise water is surrounded by rocky formations and overlooks the ocean in the distance, offering a welcoming atmosphere for everyone, including those seeking a tattoo-friendly onsen experience.

-Saki no Yu Hot Spring Resort is located in Wakayama on the Nanki Shirahama coast.
-It is an outdoor natural hot-spring bath with a long history from ancient times, even described in Nihon Shoki (Chronicles of Japan).
+Saki no Yu has a profound history and proximity to the sea a long history dating back to ancient times, even mentioned in the Nihon Shoki (Chronicles of Japan).
 Among the “7 Great Yuzaki Hot Springs” named in the chronicle, Saki no Yu is the only one still existing.
 The spring is a sodium chloride spring, which is effective for rheumatism, movement disorders, menopausal disorders, and female reproductive disorders.

 Address: 1668, Shirahama, Nishimuro District, Wakayama 649-2211, Japan